Robson (footballer, born 1991): Early career

 Robson was born in Campinas, and played youth football for Ponte Preta.
 He made his senior debut for the club on 28 February 2010, starting in a 1–3 Campeonato Paulista away loss against Grêmio Barueri.

-Robson subsequently moved to São Caetano, and had loan stints at Comercial-SP, Anapolina, Ferroviária and Rio Claro before establishing himself as a starter in 2014.
+Robson subsequently moved to São Caetano, and had loan stints at Ferroviária and Rio Claro before establishing himself as a starter in 2014.
 In the following year, he was Azulão's top goalscorer in Série D with eight goals, but still left the club in December 2015.